Skip to main content

 • optimization

-The game's optimization has seen some improvement since its initial release, addressing previous speed and performance issues.
-However, players still report ongoing problems, including micro-stuttering during online play and sluggish gameplay, which detracts from the experience, especially for a side-scrolling beat 'em up.
-Overall, while updates have helped, significant optimization challenges remain.
+The game's optimization has seen improvements since its initial release, addressing some speed and performance issues; however, players still report ongoing problems such as micro-stuttering during online play and sluggish gameplay, which detracts from the overall experience.

 • “On initial release, the game was very slow, but the latest update has improved the game's speed and performance.”